laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-04-02-scalatron-on-cli.markdown

 `mkdir bin src`

-Edit the file *src/Bot.scala* and add the code for the most simplest bot.
+Edit the file *src/Bot.scala* and add the code for the most simplest bot:

 <pre><code>// Contents of src/Bot.scala
 class ControlFunctionFactory {